When Is the Best Time

 - Permit: You are not allowed to hike ‘The Wave’ without a permit.
 Rangers patrol the area.
 They carry a list of names with permit numbers.
 If you’re caught without a permit, you’ll have to pay a fine up to 1200 USD.

-- Where: A permit can be obtained online or by walk-in: 10 persons are awarded permits via an online lottery, the other 10 via a walk-in lottery at the Visitor Center in Kanab, Utah.
+- Where: A permit can be obtained online or by walk-in: 48 persons are awarded permits via an online lottery, the other 16 via a walk-in lottery at the Visitor Center in Kanab, Utah.
 The permit fee is $7.
-More info on the lottery below and here: BLM Lottery The Wave.
+More info on the lottery can be found below and here: BLM Lottery The Wave.
 Didn’t win online?
 Try the walk-in lottery!

 6 Things to Know

 - The Hike: This is one of the most fascinating hikes on our planet.
 A truly surreal experience like no other.
 It’s a 6 miles (10 km) round trip.
 The difficulty is medium and it’s not marked.

 - Geology: It’s a 190 million-year sandstone rock formation from the Jurassic Period.
 It took wind and water millions of years to turn sand dunes into rock.